1 Spring Street grand opening draws New Brunswick and Rutgers leaders

 The school, the largest academic unit at Rutgers University–New Brunswick, has moved some of its most innovative projects and operations to a building at 1 Spring Street.

-On August 29, more than 50 people, including university and city leaders, alumni, faculty, students, and staff came together at the new site to celebrate the start of an exciting new chapter in the life of New Brunswick and Rutgers.
+City and university leaders said the recent move is the start of an exciting new chapter in the life of New Brunswick and Rutgers.

-“We are going to be able to solve a lot of problems and create a lot of opportunity here,” said School of Arts and Sciences (SAS) Executive Dean Peter March during a late-afternoon ribbon-cutting ceremony that was followed by demonstrations of the different research, teaching, and service projects that are located in the building.
+“We are going to be able to solve a lot of problems and create a lot of opportunity here,” School of Arts and Sciences (SAS) Executive Dean Peter March said, noting the wide range of research, teaching, and service projects that are located in the building.

 Indeed, the move brings an influx of university employees, both faculty and professional staff, to the downtown area, along with a myriad of initiatives—including some with a strong public health focus—from a psychology lab that examines underlying factors for nicotine addiction, to language processing studies involving autism, to research on the genetic disorder Tourette’s Syndrome.
 Also moving into the building are a robotics lab, the Rutgers Oral History Archives, and The Language Center.

-New Brunswick Mayor James Cahill, speaking at the ribbon-cutting, said the move by Arts and Sciences to Spring Street reflects a rich tradition of cooperation and partnership between the city and the university that benefits citizens and students alike.
+New Brunswick Mayor James Cahill said the move by Arts and Sciences to Spring Street reflects a rich tradition of cooperation and partnership between the city and the university that benefits citizens and students alike.

 “We are pleased to see Rutgers grow into new spaces because with new growth comes continued commitment for shared community,” Cahill said.
 “This new home will allow the School of Arts and Sciences to grow and thrive, further integrating the Rutgers mission into the heart of our community.”